 If the boss does not see you on a desk, you are not using Company time productively.

 I initially thought that the lack of trust of the management is the major obstacle to telecommuting.
 When Covid-19 happened resulting in work from home for months due to quarantine, many companies were constrained to shift to work from home, whether they liked it or not.

 For businesses who were able to overcome the incorrect thinking, they were able to manage and thrive.
-Even if employees were out of sight, work continued thanks to the direction of leaders who step up in organizations.
+Even if employees were out of sight, work continued thanks to the direction of leaders who stepped up in their organizations.

 Maturity benefits both the management and the workforce.
-That leadership is shown by example, people will follow business leaders who are able to think correctly approach distributed work.
+That leadership is shown by example, people will follow business leaders who are able to think correctly in their approach to distributed work.